mdbootstrap/mdb-ui-kit/docs/material-design/drawers.md

 ## Positions

-The following positioning marker classes should be placed on the `mdb-layout-container` element:
+The following positioning marker classes should be placed on the `bmd-layout-container` element:
 <table>
   <thead>
     <tr>